 The characters of Eternals, Sersi, Ikaris, Kingo, and the rest, were assigned to help humanity grow on Earth, though most of them were unaware that it was really to prepare for the birth of the Celestial Tiamut.
 After much ethical wrestling, Sersi’s faction was able to halt Tiamut’s ascension and save life on Earth — and Arishem was not too happy about it, promising to return to Earth later to judge forever whether humanity’s potential was really more valuable than one galaxy-building Celestial’s.

 Have there been Celestials in the MCU before?

 The Marvel Cinematic Universe has dabbled in the idea of Celestials before, primarily in the two Guardians of the Galaxy movies.
 In Guardians of the Galaxy Vol. 1, a large chunk of the action takes place in Knowhere, a mining station constructed inside the skull of a dead Celestial.

 Guardians of the Galaxy Vol. 2 muddied the Marvel Cinematic Universe waters on what a Celestial is, converting Ego the Living Planet (not a Celestial in the comics) into one of their number.

-But with its big weird megazord of a space god, Eternals promises to hew much closer to Jack Kirby’s original designs.
-Kirby created the Marvel Comics concept of giant metal space gods who created intelligent life on thousands of planets, and occasionally come back millions of years later to visit their strange motives upon sentient populations.
-No two are the same, but they’re all brilliantly colored, vaguely human, miles tall, and completely unknowable — even to their servants, the Eternals.
+In the pages of his Eternals series, Kirby created the Marvel Comics concept of giant metal space gods who created intelligent life on thousands of planets, and occasionally come back millions of years later to judge and destroy sentient populations.
+No two are the same, but they’re all brilliantly colored, vaguely human-shaped, miles tall, and completely unknowable — even to their servants, the Eternals.